Keyboard shortcuts

 Fast Rust Builds (archived) by Alex Kladov

 Alex explains some strategies to speed up Rust compilation.
 He explains that the Rust programming language has prioritized execution speed and programmer productivity over compilation speed.
-He gives recommendation for how to setup your CI pipeline, pruning dependencies, what code styles lead to faster compilation times.
+He gives recommendations for how to set up your CI pipeline, pruning dependencies, what code styles lead to faster compilation times.